First Run

 Open the Dashboard

 Section titled “Open the Dashboard”Navigate to the dashboard in your browser.
+This is the reward for all that terminal work.

 -